boehsermoe/neo/README.md

 Yii 2 Neo4j Extension - Example
 ================================

-This project is a example, how to use the boehsermoe/yii2-neo4j extension.
+This project is a template with some examples, how to use the boehsermoe/yii2-neo4j extension.
-Please note that this extension is currently just a experimental project.
+The extension make it easily to use Yii2 models with Neo4j database.
 The project structure based on the Yii 2 Basic Template.

+**Please note that this extension is currently just a experimental project.**

 REQUIREMENTS
 ------------